jandrad/nftbacker-indexer/README.md

 Every 15 seconds (you can adjust this if you want to run an oracle), the queue of burned assets will be queried from postgres.

-If there are assets that need to be marked as 'claimable' on-chain, a transaction will be submitted via eosjs.
+If there are assets that need to be marked as 'claimable' on-chain, the app does the following:

-As a secondary measure, I fetch the relevant asset data from atomicassets API, just to double check that my data matches what atomicassets has.
+* Use axios to fetch the relevant asset data from atomicassets API, just to double check that our postgres data matches what atomicassets has.

-This requires axios in my case.
+* For any assets where the match is confirmed, add these assets into an array.

+* Submit the confirmed matches to the chain, and update their state in the postgres table

+* Once the irreversible [setclaimable](https://waxblock.io/account/waxdaobacker?action=setclaimable#contract-actions) transaction comes into Thalos from our SHIP, we can then remove each asset_id from our queue.

 Feel free to implement your own logic here if you'd like to add other checks, use other libraries etc.